On this page

 Further information can be obtained by contacting the Duty Pharmaceutical Officer, Pharmaceutical Regulatory Unit during business hours on (02) 9391 9944.

 This scenario is a matter for concern and consideration should be given to contacting the Duty Pharmaceutical Officer at the Pharmaceutical Regulatory Unit, NSW Ministry of Health on (02) 9391 9944 for assistance in the first instance.
-There are two possibilities, the first being that the doctor is suffering from an impairment and is using this method to obtain medication for his/her own consumption.
+There are two possibilities, the first being that the doctor is suffering from an impairment and is using this method to obtain medication for their own consumption.

 The Duty Pharmaceutical Officer will seek clear information from you to decide on a way forward.
 It may be that the doctor’s prescribing at other pharmacies in the area will need to be reviewed to get a more complete picture of the extent of the doctor’s prescribing before a decision is taken by the Officer on the best way to approach the doctor.